sellomkantjwa/javascript-challenges/readme.md

 ### Install the dependencies
 You will need [node.js](https://nodejs.org/en/download/) to run your solutions.
-Assuming that's installed on your system, install the dependencies for all the challenges in the root of this repo.
+Assuming that's installed on your system, install the dependencies for all the challenges in the root of this repo:

 ```
 npm i